-Sarah Bracke is Associate Professor of Sociology of Gender and Sexuality at the University of Amsterdam.
-Before joining the Sociology Department at the UvA, she worked as a senior researcher at the Center of Expertise on Gender, Diversity, and Intersectionality (RHEA) at the Vrije Universiteit Brussels, to which she remains affiliated, and as Associate Research Professor of Sociology at Ghent University.
+Sarah Bracke is Professor of Sociology of Gender and Sexuality at the University of Amsterdam.
+Before joining the Sociology Department at the UvA in 2017, she worked as a senior researcher at the Center of Expertise on Gender, Diversity, and Intersectionality (RHEA) at the Vrije Universiteit Brussels and as Associate Research Professor of Sociology at Ghent University.

 She was trained in Sociology of Religion and Culture as well as Philosophy at the KU Leuven, and holds a Ph.D. in Women’s Studies from Utrecht University.
 She previously held appointments as Marie-Curie Fellow at the Department of Anthropology, UC Santa Cruz, as Visiting Fellow in the Program in Critical Theory, UC Berkeley, as Research Associate and Visiting Professor in the Women’s Studies in Religion Program, Harvard Divinity School, and as Visiting Scholar at the Center for European Studies, Harvard University.
 She is the recipient of a Fulbright Award, an Andrew Mellon fellowship, a FWO project grant, and a NWO Vici and Aspasia grant.